danmindru/responsive-html-email-signature/README.md

 ## Getting started
+```
+$ npm install
+$ gulp
+```

 Take a look at `src/fadeit/` for an example.
 Copy / Paste, rename it and change `src/fadeit/conf.js` to suite your needs.
 Run `gulp` to build the templates (into `/dist`).
 The gulp task will watch HTML & CSS files by default.

-```
-$ gulp
-```

 ## CSS Support